LangStream/langstream/examples/applications/query-couchbase/README.md

 bin/langstream gateway produce test write-topic -v "{\"id\":\"myid\",\"document\":\"Kafkaesque: extremely unpleasant, frightening, and confusing, and similar to situations described in the novels of Franz Kafka.\"}" -p sessionId=$(uuidgen)

 ```
-You can view the uploaded document in the _default scope and _default collection of the bucket you selected.
+You can view the uploaded document in the example scope and default collection of the bucket you selected.

 ## Start a chat using the gateway to query the document